dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 ### 4.1 - Basic mouse buttons example

 The [buttons property of the mouse event](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/button) object that is passed via events such as the mouse down event will give a number value that can be used as a way to know the button that was clicked on a mouse.
+There are a few things to be aware of when it comes to getting a right click to work the way a client side javaScript developer would typically like to get it to work but for now I am going to assume that you just care about knowing if it is a left or center click.

 ```html
 <html>